MVP Arena: WWE

-The MVP Arena has hosted many live events and televised shows for the WWE.
-Notable events include the 1992 Royal Rumble, where Ric Flair won the 30-man over the top rope match to become the new WWF Champion.
-The 2000 No Mercy was also held here and is the third No Mercy professional wrestling pay-per-view (PPV) event produced by the WWF.
-This event was notable for the return on Stone Cold Steve Austin after a neck injury sidelined him for the better part of a year.
-In 2006, at WWE New Year's Revolution, Edge cashed in the first ever Money in the Bank contract to defeat John Cena for the WWE Championship.
+MVP Arena has hosted many live events and televised shows for the WWE.
+Notable events include the 1992 Royal Rumble, where Ric Flair won the 30-man over-the-top-rope match to become the new WWF Champion.
+The 2000 No Mercy was also held there and is the third No Mercy professional wrestling pay-per-view (PPV) event produced by the WWF.
+This event was notable for the return of Stone Cold Steve Austin after a neck injury sidelined him for the better part of a year and for Kurt Angle winning the WWF championship for the first time in his career.
+In 2006, at WWE New Year's Revolution, Edge cashed in the first ever Money in the Bank contract to defeat John Cena for the WWE Championship after Cena retained his title in an Elimination Chamber match.
 On May 20, 2019, the WWE 24/7 Championship was introduced by Mick Foley to the WWE Universe on the Monday Night Raw with Titus O'Neil becoming the Inaugural champion.
-It was also here on March 22, 1999, that Steve Austin drove to the ring in a beer truck and gave a "beer bath" to Vince McMahon, Shane McMahon and The Rock.
+It was also there on March 22, 1999, that Steve Austin drove to the ring in a beer truck and gave a "beer bath" to Vince McMahon, Shane McMahon and The Rock, a notable moment during the Attitude Era.